pyet-org/pyet/docs/getting_started/installation.rst

 ------------
 pyet depends on a number of Python packages, which are all automatically installed when using the pip install manager.
-The following packages are necessary for the installation of Phydrus:
+The following packages are necessary for the installation of pyet:

 .. include:: ../../requirements.txt
     :literal: